gomuningen2004/CD-files/README.md

-This repository has C, lex codes separated into weeks in which I have done those programs
+This repository has C & lex codes separated into weeks in which I have done those programs